DanielBarie/ProxmoxSetup/README.md

 # Fun with VMs
 ## The GNS3 VM
   - GNS3 provides a KVM image, this is what Proxmox is made for: https://github.com/GNS3/gns3-gui/releases
+  - This will give us a Web-UI included with the VM or a way of connecting to the VM via the Windows GUI.
   - Create a nice place to store original images for VMs: `zfs create storage-hdd/originale`
   - Download this to some nice place: `wget https://github.com/GNS3/gns3-gui/releases/download/v2.2.26/GNS3.VM.KVM.2.2.26.zip`
   - Unzip, you'll end up with three files: Two qcow2 disk images and a bash script.